 In January 2011 Garforth Brass had another early start when it made an appearance on Daybreak on ITV national television, providing live music as a backdrop to an article about keeping fit and living a healthy lifestyle!
 By the time of the 2013 competition the band was back in the 3rd Section and Steve felt it was time for him to move on, so in April 2013 the band appointed Mark Wildie from Wakefield as their new Musical Director.
 Although Mark was very enthusiastic and took the band to several successful contests and concerts, there was still a problem with players leaving the band.
 However, having pulled out all the stops and called in favours from many past acquaintances and new friends, we did manage to get a full band together to perform Partita in Bradford in 2014 and the band did themselves proud on the day.

-Following Mark there was a brief spell under the direction of Charles Fyffe, a music student from Huddersfield University, who had studied under Philip McCann, and then the baton was passed to Michael Cox.
+Following Mark there was a brief spell under the direction of Charles Fyffe, a music graduate from Huddersfield University, who had studied under Philip McCann, and then the baton was passed to Michael Cox.
 Michael was one of the founder members of the band, being there with Steve at the very beginning in 2005.

 Michael took the band to Bradford in 2015 and we came a respectable 8th, but unfortunately due to the way the rankings are worked out this was not enough to secure our position in the 3rd Section, so from 1st January 2016 we are once more full circle back in the 4th Section.
 The band had a successful year in 2015, taking part in Ripon Entertainment Contest in May which was very enjoyable and also performing a well-supported concert as part of the Garforth Arts Festival at St Mary’s Church.
 We also held a Summer Fayre to celebrate our 10th Anniversary and help towards much needed funds.
-Falling numbers unfortunately meant we were unable to enter the Bradford competition in 2016 and due to a personal change of circumstances we said a reluctant farewell to Michael.
+Falling numbers unfortunately meant we were unable to enter the regional competition in 2016 and due to a personal change of circumstances we said a reluctant farewell to Michael.